jachan056/LeagueDataAnalysis/README.md

 | 10660-10660_game_1   | mid      | Rare Atom    |      1 |     4 |      0 |       7 |             14917 |     0.261963 |      329 |      10480 |         4 |
 | 10660-10660_game_1   | bot      | Rare Atom    |      1 |     7 |      1 |       5 |             19516 |     0.342725 |      303 |      10898 |       3.5 |
 | 10660-10660_game_2   | mid      | LNG Esports  |      0 |     1 |      4 |       2 |             11376 |     0.209038 |      219 |       5681 |       0.2 |

+### Univariate Analysis:
+Univariate Analysis was performed on the earned gold statistic by players.

+The graph shows a relatively normal distribution based on its shape.
+The shape of the graph indicates a large cluster towards the bin between 5000 and 10,000 gold range, and most players in the 2024 season usually earn around 8000-9000 gold in their matches based on the tallest rectangle sectioned in the graph.

+<iframe
+  src="figures/gold-distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+There was an additional graph for the distribution of ... in the dataframe.